 Teaching Assistantships, Research Assistantships and Service Assistantships are available to full-time graduate students who are in good standing.
-For further information, visit the website of individual UAA school or colleges.
+For further information, visit the website of individual UAA colleges.

-Graduate Assistants can be paid for the equivalent of a maximum of 20 hours per week while school is in session.
+Graduate Assistants are paid for the equivalent of a maximum of 20 hours per week while school is in session.
+Students may work more than 20 hours per week when school is not in session, such as the winter or spring breaks, and summer semester if they are taking no coursework.
+Students must complete a Student Employee Waiver Form for workload in excess of 20 hours per week during Fall and Spring semester.
 Students with assistantships must be registered for at least nine credits during the Fall and Spring semesters.
 Audited classes do not count towards registration requirements.
 Students who have a 21 – 40 hour per week Research or Teaching Assistantship during the Summer semester are in taxable status by default and have no Summer semester registration requirements.

 are most common in the Science and Engineering fields, but are often available in other disciplines as well.
 Research Assistants work in laboratories and other settings to assist faculty on research projects.
 Research Assistants who are spending significant time in the field during the Fall or Spring semesters are required to only register for 6 credits.